Wisconsin Boys Basketball Prep Poll

-Here is The Associated Press Wisconsin prep basketball poll for the week of January 22, with first-place votes in parentheses, record, total points and last weeks ranking, as voted upon by a statewide panel of sports writers and broadcasters:
+Here is The Associated Press Wisconsin prep basketball poll for the week of January 28, with first-place votes in parentheses, record, total points and last week

-Others receiving votes: Racine Park 4, West Allis Central 4, Appleton West 2.
+Others receiving votes: Sun Prairie 1, Madison Memorial 1, Appleton West 1.

 More from Star Tribune